 Pyloric stenosis is a problem that causes forceful vomiting.
 It affects babies from birth to 6 months of age.
 Symptoms usually start around 3 to 5 weeks of age.
 It can lead to dehydration.
 This condition is the second most common reason why newborns have surgery.

-The lower portion of the stomach that connects to the small intestine is known as the pylorus.
-In pyloric stenosis, the muscles in this part of the stomach enlarge, narrowing the opening of the pylorus and eventually preventing food from moving from the stomach to the intestine.
+The pylorus is the lower part of the stomach that connects to the small intestine.
+In pyloric stenosis, the muscles in that part of the stomach enlarge.
+This causes the opening of the pylorus to get narrow.
+This stops food from moving from the stomach to the intestine.

 Other symptoms may include:

 - Being very hungry despite vomiting

 - Lack of energy

 A baby with pyloric stenosis is often very hungry and wants to eat.